Primis1/Obsidian-Vault/back-end/GO Base/Channels/Goroutine.md

 2. Generally, devs ==should not care much about inner process== of garbage collector or scheduler, because ==a)== GO team change it quiet often; ==b)== GO does ==NOT== provide much utilities to adjust go-runtime
 3. `select` - key lets the #goroutine wait for multiple channels To know:
-1. Go's goroutine are NOT system threads nor processes, they are ==*light-weight*== threads   that are managed by ==GO== ==runtime== and ==queue== within it
+1. Go's goroutine are NOT system threads nor processes, they are ==*light-weight*== threads that are managed by ==GO== ==runtime== and ==queue's== within it

 2. #goroutine have their own memory #call-stack (run time environment).
-Each goroutine starts from the small amount of memory and growth it during execution if needed
+Each gorotine starts from the small amount of memory and growth it during execution if needed
 	1. It is not uncommon to have hundreds, thousands or even million gorotine running at the same time

 3. Goroutines are created by code and then managed by ==GO run-time scheduler==

 4. ==Work Sharing==:
-	1. Go schedular tries to distribute the work to the available process, what makes more sense for multiple CPU's or CPU cores
+	1. Go scheduler tries to distribute the work to the available process, what makes more sense for multiple CPU or CPU's cores
 ```RUBY
 CPU1:  A B C D E
 CPU2:  F G